 Involve your child in caring for the new baby.

-If your child wants to, let him or her:
+If your child wants to, let them:

 - Fold or bring the diaper to you